scality/Zenko/charts/zenko-nfs/README.md

 ## Prerequisites

 A storage location of type `Scality RING with Sproxyd Connector` must be configured with Orbit in order to use this chart.
 Additionally, every bucket that you want to export must be created within a region of this location type.

 ## Installing the Chart

-By default, Zenko NFS does not install along with the rest of the Zenko charts because it is meant to be installed on all-ready running Zenko instance with the proper storage location set (see prerequistes).
-Also, buckets that you want to export have to pre-exist and have the export attribute set.
+By default, Zenko NFS does not install along with the rest of the Zenko charts because it is meant to be installed on an already-running Zenko instance with the proper storage location set (see prerequistes).
+Also, buckets to export must already exist and have the export attribute set.

 To install the chart, set `zenko-nfs.enabled` to `true` in `../charts/zenko/values.yaml` like this:

 ```yaml
 ...